Copyright © 2003-2018 Jeff P.. All Rights Reserved.

 "You hurt that boy which is the one thing on this miserable mud ball that I won't put up with.
 Not from you, not from anyone."
 He finished as he slapped some money on the counter.
 "I'm sorry Mike, you're fired.
 Take your pay, clear out your belongings and consider yourself lucky I don't call the police."
 He said, earning nothing more than a stunned expression from me as the air seemed to become too thin to breathe.
 "Goodbye Mike."
 He said crossing his arms.
 "Don't make me repeat myself."

 I looked at him, not able to find any words and then I looked at the money he slapped down on the counter.
-Leaving it sitting on the there; I wordlessly turned and left the office.
+Leaving it sitting there; I wordlessly turned and left the office.
 It took ten minutes to pack up everything I owned with Dale silently watching, tears making the task take twice as long as it should have.
 Throwing the keys to the room on the bed next to Joshie's sneakers, I followed Dale out the door and closed it, threw the bag of clothes I packed in the bed of the truck and wasting no time, we climbed back in and I fumbled with the keys.

 "What now?"
 Dale asked as I started the engine.
 "I mean if you want I can go in and ask to talk to Joshie.
 Maybe he'll listen to me."